ThanoThayalan/SQL-Challenges/README.md

 # SQL-Challenges

-A repository containing challenges done on SQL with challenges:
+A repository containing challenges done on SQL:

 Summer of SQL:
 - https://www.preppindata.com/